What’s Gut Got to Do With It, The Correlation Between Gut Health and Menopause

 Here are some ways to combat digestive problems and improve overall gut health during menopause:

 1- Think about what you are eating.
-Every bite of food than enters your body will have an effect on your gut.
+Every bite of food then enters your body will have an effect on your gut.
 By supplying your tummy with foods that are easily digestible and full of nutrients, you can help your body ward off most symptoms, such as constipation, gas, and bloating.
 A friend of mine, who has written extensively about gut health, recommends the following:

 - Know where you’re at in regards to lactose intolerance.
 People who cannot process dairy products easily (this is MOST of us) are much more likely to have way more gas and bloating.
 Dairy contains lactose, which is sugar.
 When sugar is broken down, it creates gas.
 Which brings us to…